My Tu Bishvat – Dried Fruit Cake

 - Pour batter into the prepared tin, bake for 40 minutes

 - Dust with powder sugar

-Serve with a good hot cup of fresh NANA leaves tea, all snuggled inside with a warm blanket wrapped around you, a good book, and watching the rain washing the world outside, Imagining the trees laughing with joy.
+Serve with a good hot cup of fresh NANA leaves tea or black coffee, all snuggled inside with a warm blanket wrapped around you, a good book, and watching the rain washing the world outside, Imagining the trees laughing with joy.